acode/FunctionScript/README.md

 ### Types

-As FunctionScript is intended to be polyglot, functions defined with it must have a strongly typed signature.
-Not all types are guaranteed to be consumable in the same way in every language, and we will continue to define specifications for how each language should interface with FunctionScript types.
-At present, the types are a limited superset of JSON values.
+As FunctionScript interfaces with "userland" (user input), a strongly typed signature is enforced for all inbound parameters.
+The following is a list of supported FunctionScript types.

 | Type | Definition | Example Input Values (JSON) |
 | ---- | ---------- | -------------- |